Synthetic Marijuana Possession and Distribution Defense Attorneys Passaic County, NJ

 There is good news, however.
-Sentences for third and fourth degree charges may be diverted to a rehabilitative program as per New Jersey Pre-trial intervention laws.
-These diversionary programs are only available to first time offenders when there is no presumption of incarceration.
-For those being charged with second degree crimes, our Wayne criminal defense attorneys will aggressively pursue reduced charges in an attempt to qualify.
+Sentences for third and fourth-degree charges maybe diverted to a rehabilitative program as per New Jersey Pre-trial intervention laws.
+These diversionary programs are only available to first-time offenders when there is no presumption of incarceration.
+For those being charged with second-degree crimes, our Wayne criminal defense attorneys will aggressively pursue reduced charges in an attempt to qualify.

 Paterson Synthetic Marijuana Lawyers Offer Defense

-Our Paterson drug crime defense lawyers understand that each case we take offers a unique set of circumstances which must be approached with a fresh mind.
+Our Paterson drug crime defense lawyers understand that each case we take offers a unique set of circumstances that must be approached with a fresh mind.
 We begin the process by discussing the circumstances of the case with each client so that we can understand your side of the story.
 Our legal team will then examine the evidence being presented against you before landing on a defense strategy.

 Circumstantial evidence can take many forms.
 Prosecution may attempt to prove that you were intending to distribute an ounce of synthetic marijuana because your home also contained ziplock bags.
 This evidence may point towards an intent to distribute, it is circumstantial and without supporting evidence, does not prove that you had any intention of distribution.
-Remember that these are high level examples of defenses which we may offer dependent on the nature of your case.
+Remember that these are high-level examples of defenses which we may offer dependent on the nature of your case.

 Contact our Woodland Park Synthetic Marijuana Possession and Distribution Defense Attorneys Today